heonaliu/tako-focus/README.md

+Feb 20 UPDATE: Decided to keep this web app simple with just a pomodoro timer and remove the task feature because the Supabase database had several issues

 # 🐙 TakoFocus

-TakoFocus is a minimalist, AI-powered study and productivity web app designed to help users conquer procrastination through focused sessions, smart task planning, and adorable motivation from Tako the octopus 🐙.
+TakoFocus is a minimalist, productivity web app designed to help users conquer procrastination through focused sessions, smart task planning, and adorable motivation from Tako the octopus 🐙.

 ---